Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/OnMakingDynabooksReal.md

 having the right looking and acting HW doesn't come close, because the Dynabook was always a "user relationship" idea.

-     One of the titles of an early paper was "A Dynamic Medium for Creative Thought", and the main analogy was always to art and literature (especially of the scientific type).
+     One of the titles of an early paper was 'A Dynamic Medium for Creative Thought', and the main analogy was always to art and literature (especially of the scientific type).
 In another early paper, I called the computer a "metamedium" since its content was dynamic descriptions of media.
 The most important new powerful idea that the computer brought to art and literature